dillionmegida/tech-writing/content/blog/introduction/index.md

 The # sign in front of the publications means I was paid for the articles.

-As a Content Creator, I love writing on different publications because I believe different organizations have different audience, and writing for all of them helps me reach out to all those audience.
+As a Content Creator, I love writing on different publications because I believe different organizations have different audiences, and writing for all of them helps me reach out to all those audiences.
 Additionally, I get to learn from different content reviewers and writers across these different organizations.

-I've made more than 1.5 million naira (the last calculation I remember) writing paid technical content.
+I've made more than 2 million naira writing paid technical content.
 My first paid article was [The Concept of Scope in JavaScript](https://soshace.com/the-concept-of-scope-in-javascript/) on Soshace, of which I was paid $100 (at the time, 36,000 naira).
 Publishing that article opened more opportunities for me at Soshace, and gradually at other organizations.

 ## So why am I building this platform?

 I've been asked a lot of times about getting into technical writing and making money from it.
 I wrote a basic getting started article here: [Getting Started with Technical Writing](https://dillionmegida.com/p/getting-started-with-technical-writing/).

-I've also helped out few friends of mine who are doing very well in the writing space.
+I've also helped out few friends of mine who are now doing very well in the writing space.

-Some people are still reaching out to me, so I thought to create a better, more-detailed guide based on all I've learned and my experience in this career.
+Some people are still reaching out to me, so I thought to create a better, more detailed guide based on all I've learned and my experience in this career.

 I want to cover more areas on technical writing, address more questions that I've been asked and will be asked, and help out more people to get into technical writing.